 Frequently Asked Questions

-A: If you have it, your comprehensive coverage will pay you to fix your car if a tree falls on it.
+If you have it, your comprehensive insurance will pay you to fix your car if a tree falls on it.
 You’d only need to pay your auto deductible.
 Also, your collision coverage will pay for your repairs if you hit an object while driving.

-A: This largely depends on who’s at fault.
-In short, if you can prove that your neighbor could’ve stopped the tree from falling, then they’ll pay for the damages.
+This largely depends on who’s at fault.
+In short, if you can prove that your neighbor is negligent , then they’ll pay for the damages.
 However, you’ll have to pay if you can’t prove that it was their fault.
-All you’d have to pay is your deductible if you have comprehensive.
+All you’d have to pay is your deductible if you have comprehensive insurance coverage.

-- Call your insurance.
+• Call your insurance provider.
 The faster you contact your insurer and start the claims process, the faster you can get your vehicle the repairs it needs.
 Make sure to fill them in on all the details of the incident and follow all their instructions.